 1. What does a mechanical watch mean to you, which watch are you wearing today and which one do you wear the most?

 Well, it might sound little strange, but it was and still is psychotherapy for me.
-When I was a manager at Jaeger-LeCoultre, one day a headhunter called me and offered me the position of managing director at Harry Winston timepieces.
+When I was a manager at Jaeger-LeCoultre, a headhunter called me and offered me the position of managing director at Harry Winston timepieces.
 Although I was happy at Jaeger, I could not decline this opportunity.
 What should have been the best time in my professional life to this point, turned out to be a total nightmare.
 Harry Winston timepieces was basically bankrupt in 1998.
 One week after my contract was signed, Harry Winston was put on sale.
 And they left me with this disaster and said “fix it”.

-3. Felix Baumgartner, one of the founders of the independent brand Urwerk is said to have lived in a remote building without water and electricity at the very beginning – every penny went back into the product.
+3. Felix Baumgartner, one of the founders of the independent brand Urwerk, is said to have lived in a remote building without water and electricity at the very beginning – every penny went back into the product.
 Did you have to face similar dramatical conditions?

 I still remember the exact date.
 On the 8th of January 2007, my supplier decided that he would not assemble my movements.
-By incredible chance, British watchmaker Peter Speake-Marin who had co-created the piece with me was at that meeting.
+By incredible chance, British watchmaker Peter Speake-Marin, who had co-created the piece with me, was at that meeting.
 He had a strong network and finally managed to find five guys to help me assemble my movements.
 One of them was Stephen McDonnell, a brilliant watchmaker from Northern Ireland.

 – By what financial means did you manage to establish the brand MB&F?
 Did you ever have any external investors?

 Never.
 Within 14 years we have created 16 calibres, financed initially by my little savings, and we never had an investor.
 We have never made a loss, but we have barely ever made a profit either.
 That is life on the edge…

 4. What was your first experience with mechanical watches?